 Chiropractic care and sports training go hand in hand.
-Dr. McCarthy at Plainfield Chiropractic And Rehabilitation enjoys treating varying different types of athletes that walk into our clinic.
+Dr. McCarthy at Plainfield Spine And Rehabilitation enjoys treating varying different types of athletes that walk into our clinic.

 Many professional athletes have publicly shared that chiropractic adjustments are crucial before and after their athletic feats.
 NFL champion Emmit Smith likened a single football game to being in more than 30 car accidents.
 With this kind of impact on the body, athletes need the best healthcare possible.